§ 15.53 Reasons for suspending collection action.

 (b) The debtor's financial condition is not expected to improve; or

-(c) The debtor has requested a waiver or review of the debt.
+(c) The debtor has requested a review of the debt or has disputed the debt.

 (d) Based on the current financial condition of the debtor, the NRC may suspend collection activity on a debt when the debtor's future prospects justify retention of the debt for periodic review and collection activity and: